Large Noise in Variational Regularization

 the forward operator $K$ is $t$ times smoothing (similar to \eqref{eq:besov_smooth_cond}) and

 Such rates are also known to be optimal \cite{cohen2004adaptive}.
-Compared to \eqref{eq:galerkin_methods_source} our method builds upon more general source condition.
+Compared to \eqref{eq:galerkin_methods_source} our method builds upon a more general source condition.
 We do not necessarily require that the true solution is in the range of $K^*$ (if the range is defined as $K^* Y$ and not $K^*$ on a larger space including the noise).
 However, there is interplay between smoothness of $K$ and our source condition.
 In addition, the rate in \eqref{eq:galerkin_rate} is achieved in a $L^2$-norm, whereas the symmetric Bregman distance of $B^s_1$-norm in Theorem \ref{thm:wavelet} is not a norm, since it is not strictly positive and does not satisfy a triangle inequality.
 On the other hand the Bregman distance estimate can be used to provide structural properties related to sparsity, e.g. a bound on the norm of the wavelet coefficients of the reconstruction outside the support of the coefficients of $u^\dagger$ (cf. \cite{bur07}).
 We also mention that for the related approach wavelet soft-thresholding, where first a reconstruction $K^{-1}f^\delta$ is computed in a very large Besov space and then projected back by soft thresholding of the wavelet coefficients (cf. \cite{Donoho1995}), our approach can be used to provide analogous rates as in \cite{cohen2004adaptive} by applying the estimates to the variational regularization